Communications Takeaways from DevFestMN 2019

 As an Interactive Project Manager with a limited understanding of actual coding, I was pleasantly surprised by the selection of Team Communication sessions this year at DevFestMN 2019!

-The key takeaway is clear intent to limit room for interpretation.
+The key takeaway from DevFestMN was to use clear intent to limit room for interpretation.
 This can be incredibly difficult, especially when communicating across disciplines, cultures, and channels.
 The most interesting insight into this struggle came up in the Keynote speech:

 “Our brains are wired to assume the worst without knowing intent up front.
 We have to go against our personal nature and work to overcome this on a personal level in order to improve communications.” (paraphrased)

-To get a better grasp on how exactly to do this, here are my notes from each session!
+To get a better grasp on how exactly to do this, here are my notes from each session at DevFestMN!

 Talk to Me Right

-Annyce Davis, an Android Google Developer Expert, shared 12 Tips to help you Talk “Right” to your team.
+Annyce Davis, an Android Google Developer Expert, shared 12 Tips to help you Talk “Right” to your team at DevFestMN.
 She defined “Right” as “each interaction communicates intent for the desired goal.”

 - Socialize and get to know your teammates on a non-working level.